 I recommend running test searches spread out over a few months, and using the 5-week calendar view, to check the average lowest prices for a given route.
 That requires having a travel goal in mind before you start saving your miles.

-I recently wrote about how to use Delta miles for award flights.
+MMS recently wrote about how to use Delta miles for award flights.
 You’ll find more tips for searching, as well as a full list of airline partners.

-That said, it’s quite easy to book most Delta award flights directly on their website and it’s a good idea to get used to the particular quirks of the booking engine, especially if Delta is your go-to airline.
+That said, it’s quite easy to book most Delta award flights directly on its website and it’s a good idea to get used to the particular quirks of the booking engine, especially if Delta is your go-to airline.

 It’s easy to run searches on Delta’s website and international partner awards still represent huge value and savings with Delta miles.
 Even adding a partner segment to your award can drop the price, but not always, as there are plenty of anomalies.